-By Linda Lee
+By Jill Brooke and Linda Lee

 Sweet pea – along with the daisy – are the selected flowers for the month of April.
 The delicacy of the sweet pea does charm.
 It is also flower lover Elton John’s favorite flower.
+Flower grower Floret, Farmer Bailey and other sellers have been raving about all the color varieties.

-My mother grew sweet peas.
-My grandmother grew sweet peas.
 There doesn’t seem to be any trick to growing sweet peas.

 I grew up in Minnesota, where we gardened in sand.
 Planting was easy, and it stayed cold late in the spring.
 The sweet peas were everywhere.